Makster04/All_Machine_Learning/Key_Terms(Undone).md

 ### **Regression Analysis**
 - **Regression**: A statistical technique used to model relationships between a dependent variable and one or more independent variables, predicting outcomes and identifying trends in data.
+- **Linear:** Refers to a relationship or function where changes in one variable correspond proportionally to changes in another.
 - **Linear Regression**: Models relationships between dependent and independent variables using a straight line.
 Minimizes residuals using least squares to predict continuous values.
 - **Polynomial Regression:** Extends linear regression by fitting nonlinear relationships using polynomial terms.
 Captures curvatures in data, useful for complex patterns.
 - **Logistic Regression:** Estimates probabilities for binary classification problems using a sigmoid function, predicting discrete outcomes rather than continuous values.